ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 J. F. Drake State Community and Technical College Tuition Information

-In-state vs. Out-of-state Tuition at J. F. Drake State Community and Technical College
+J. F. Drake State Community and Technical College: In-state vs. Out-of-State Tuition

-J. F. Drake State Community and Technical College is a public, state institution, which means it offers a reduced tuition rate of $3,690 for in-state students who attend full-time.
+J. F. Drake State Community and Technical College is a public, state institution, so it offers a reduced tuition rate of $3,690 for in-state students who attend full-time.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to check your state's eligibility criteria for as an in-state resident.
+Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
+Don't forget to check your state's criteria for in-state residency.
 Each state has different requirements to qualify as in-state resident.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be additional requirements too, depending on where you live.
+There may be additional requirements too, depending on the state you and your parents currently live in.

 Explore other Alabama colleges

-J. F. Drake State Community and Technical College International Student Tuition
+Is J. F. Drake State Community and Technical College's Tuition Different for International Students?

 J. F. Drake State Community and Technical College has the same tuition for international students as for those from out of state.

-J. F. Drake State Community and Technical College Room, Board, Fees, and More
+J. F. Drake State Community and Technical College Living Expenses, Fees, and More

-In addition to the cost of tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+In addition to tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at J. F. Drake State Community and Technical College.

 Room and Board Costs at J. F. Drake State Community and Technical College

-J. F. Drake State Community and Technical College doesn't offer on-campus housing for students, so there is no cost for housing, however students should consider the cost of off-campus housing when comparing the actual cost of different schools
+J. F. Drake State Community and Technical College does not offer on-campus housing for students, so there is no cost for housing, however students should consider the cost of off-campus housing when evaluating the actual cost of different schools

-How Much Do Books Cost at J. F. Drake State Community and Technical College?
+Cost of Books at J. F. Drake State Community and Technical College

-There may be optional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Many schools have resources for students with demonstrated need to find ways to lower or eliminate these costs.
+Keep in mind, there could also be additional fees associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Most colleges offer ways for students with demonstrated need to get help covering these costs.

 Planes, Trains, and Automobiles: Transportation costs at J. F. Drake State Community and Technical College

-The total cost of transportation in college depends on a few key factors.
+The cost of transportation in college depends on a few key factors.
 Will you drive, fly, or take public transportation to school?
-Is on-campus parking free, or will you need to budget for parking?
+Will you need to pay to park on-campus?
 Is the campus small enough that you can easily walk from class-to-class??
-Do you own a car, or will you need to use public transportation?
-All of these questions can make a big difference in your transportation budget.
+Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your transportation budget.

-The location of a college or university can impact your transportation budget.
+A school's location can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in a city may be expensive, but there may be more buses, trains and affordable flights to actually get to school.
-The J. F. Drake State Community and Technical College campus is located in a urban setting in Alabama.
+On the other hand transportation in an urban area is often costly, but cities may offer more buses, trains and affordable flights to actually get to school.
+J. F. Drake State Community and Technical Collegeis located in a city in Alabama.

 Other Costs

-Now, let’s go over all of the costs we've covered, to get a better idea of what is really costs to go to J. F. Drake State Community and Technical College.
+Now, let’s do a rundown of all of the costs associated with college, to get a better idea of the actual cost of attending J. F. Drake State Community and Technical College.

-Total Cost of J. F. Drake State Community and Technical College
+How Much Does J. F. Drake State Community and Technical College Cost?

 What will the cost of attending J. F. Drake State Community and Technical College be?
 Here is a breakdown of tuition and expenses.